Yaxin9Luo/Yaxin9Luo.github.io/_pages/about.md

     <h4>My research interests span:</h4>
     <ul>
       <li>
-        <strong> Physics Grounded Video Understanding & Generation </strong>:  Vision-centric video model that learns causal structure and explicit physics knowledge from large-scale videos supports both understanding and generation for physical real-world; and further enabling action-conditioned prediction for embodied agents.
+        <strong> Efficient Machine Learning </strong>: Beyond the perspectives of large scale, I enjoy compressing the large foundation models into real-world application deployable ones, from both data and algorithm–system co-design perspectives. as well as considering all training and inference stages techiniques.
+My aim is to deploy the advanced AI models to edge devices that we used and faced in the daily life, such as, phones, laptops and drones etc..
       </li>

       <li>
-        <strong> Data-centric and Efficient Machine Learning </strong>: Beyond the perspectives of models and algorithms, I also enjoy analyzing and understanding  data, improving data quality, compressing data for training efficiency, and building efficient / scalable data pipelines for synthesizing high-quality  data for foundation models.
+        <strong> Physics Grounded Foundation Model </strong>:  Vision-centric video model that learns causal structure and explicit physics knowledge from large-scale videos supports both understanding and generation for physical real-world; and further enabling action-conditioned prediction for embodied agents.
       </li>
     </ul>
   </div>